PyLops/pylops_eagehpc2021/README.md

 Material for **Leveraging GPUs for matrix-free optimization with PyLOps** event, to be presented at [Fifth EAGE Workshop on High Performance Computing for Upstream](https://eage.eventsair.com/fifth-hpc-ws/).

-The material contained in this repository has been used to produce the figures in the abstract:
+The material contained in this repository has been used to produce the figures in the abstract and presentation:

 - ``Timing.*``: timing of PyLops core operators, convolutional modelling and phase shift operators using arrays of type float64